Motion to Approve

 It is in some ways an embarrassing—but I can tell that the Minister was not embarrassed—U-turn for the Government.
 We cannot hold the Minister responsible in this case for having found that he was wrong on this issue because it was before the noble and learned Lord entered your Lordships’ House.
 Some of us will recall what were at the time very heated, at times unpleasant, debates during this legislation.
 It was coalition government legislation.
 Numerous votes took place.
 It was one of those Acts that many of us found very difficult.
 I am pleased to see that we are now addressing some of the injustices that were taken forward at that point.

-To have taken legal aid away from some of the most vulnerable people—this was not the only case.
+Legal aid was taken away from some of the most vulnerable people—this was not the only case.
 I remember going home one evening extraordinarily upset because the Government had taken away legal aid from women who were victims of domestic violence.
 It was taken away from women who were contesting child custody cases as well.
 There were a lot of injustices, and I welcome the fact that this is one injustice that is being corrected.
 I hope we shall see many more.

 The Minister already has a number of questions to address.
 Do the Government have any idea how many children have been affected negatively by losing the right to legal aid?
 It would be helpful to know how many got exceptional case funding.
 I think there were a few instances of that.
 How many children may have been deported because they were unable to get legal aid?
 How many children went missing from care because they were unable to get the support they needed?
 I think those are the kinds of figures the Government need to provide to fully understand the impact the legislation had at this time.